 Debbie is a woman in her late 30’s who recently came to see me because she was not feeling herself.
 She felt tired and sluggish much of the time, despite the fact that she felt she was “taking good care” of herself.
 She was eating a very healthful diet, including lots of fruits and veggies, lean proteins and whole grains.
 She was exercising vigorously most days of the week, doing a combination of cardio and yoga.
 She held up the water bottle she was carrying and said, “I’m even getting at least 8 glasses of water a day!”.
 She said that her symptoms seemed to be getting worse as the summer months went on.

 We had a long discussion about her health history, family history and her current diet, exercise routine and sleep habits.
 Ultimately the issue became clear: Debbie was chronically dehydrated.
 She was drinking plenty of water (which she would promptly pee out), but she was not obtaining enough electrolytes for dehydration, to make up for her losses during exercise and the rest of her day.
 These symptoms may also be part of serious medical conditions, so if you are experiencing them, you should see your doctor promptly.

 Debbie had eliminated processed foods from her diet and with that, much of her sodium intake.
 Her efforts to eat a healthful diet and drink lots of plain water had left her low in sodium, magnesium and potassium.
 Her blood pressure was low, which is generally a good thing, but in this case it was contributing to her fatigue.

-It is not commonly recognized that our bodies need more than just water to stay optimally hydrated.
+It is not commonly recognised that our bodies need more than just water to stay optimally hydrated.
 Our blood stream actually uses electrolytes to hold onto the water we consume.
 Through the process of osmosis, water moves to areas that have great concentration of electrolytes.
 Without them, the bloodstream essentially becomes diluted.
 Sodium and potassium help regulate just about every essential bodily function.
 They do this powering your cells to work properly.
 Magnesium is also an essential electrolyte for dehydration that helps your body properly hold onto the potassium it needs.